Solution Generation (cont.)

 - Oklahoma ABLE Tech: Oklahoma’s statewide Assistive Technology Act Program (www.okabletech.org)

-Appendix C for a link to Choosing Specific AT to Trial Resources.
+Appendix C for a link to Professional Development in Choosing Specific AT to Trial Resources.

 The IEP team will need to collect data about each device trial to provide objective information about student performance and to help the team make a decision about which AT device(s) are appropriate for the student.
 This may be recorded on the WATI Trial Use Guide.
 There are a variety of data collection tools that can be used to document a student’s progress during an AT device trial.
 It may be necessary to consider the funding source during the trial as some entities require a video of the student using the device as criteria for funding it.

-and Appendix C for a link to Data Collection Resources
+and Appendix C for a link to Professional Development in Data Collection Resources

 After completing trials and collecting data, the team should know which device(s) will meet the student’s needs.
 If more than one device meets the same need, the team may need to consider additional questions to select the best device.